abhijeetsharma016/FoodForGood/README.md

 - **Real-time Database**: Firebase Real-time Database is used to store and sync data in real-time.
 - **Food Ordering**: Users can browse through a variety of food options and place orders with just a few taps.
 - **Order Tracking**: Users can track their orders in real-time.

-## Progress

-While the app is still under development, I have made significant progress.
-I encourage you to check out our progress and provide any feedback you may have.

 ## Contributions

-I Ilcome contributions!
+I Welcome contributions!
 If you're interested in contributing, please feel free to fork the repository and submit a pull request.
 I appreciate any help you can provide.

 ## SCREENSHOTS